Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Analysis

-The ARI accuracy computation was performed for the entire set of quantitative metrics and with every possible combination of QM, except for the empty set.
+The matching alignment of the clustering is evaluated using the Adjusted Rand Index (ARI) \cite{steinley2004properties}, which is frequently used in data clustering analysis.
+ARI is a coefficient that quantifies the similarity between two divisions of a dataset by comparing how data points are assigned to clusters.
+For our analysis, the labels assigned to the experiments by clustering using the HM survey metrics were treated as the ground truth.
+The ARI similarity is computed for the entire set of quantitative metrics and for every possible combination of QMs, except the empty set.
 This process yielded a total of $2.047$ combinations.
 The objective of this analysis is to identify the most prevalent metrics in the combinations that produce the highest ARI.
 For this purpose, a cumulative ARI score has been computed for each metric, summing the ARI values obtained over the entire QM combination.

 The final output, i.e., the cumulative ARI for each metric, represents the relevance of these metrics in achieving the same groupings obtained with the HM features space using K-means clustering.